npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 - Seminal work that helps establish the theoretical constructs
 - Primary research that provides evidence to test arguments
 - Provides critical perspective that helps ground research question
+4. What evidence does the article provide that supports the research question?
-4. Each entry should have the persistent ID (DOI) for the article or link to the article
+5. Each entry should have the persistent ID (DOI) for the article or link to the article
+6. Look for key definitions and then reference the definition summary pages.
+If the definition is already in the list check it and then add the in text citation to the list.
+If the article has a different or expanded definition add a new row to the table.

 ---
 # Required Reading